Syonix/changelog-viewer/README.md

 # Changelog Viewer

-This package offers a nice modal display for changelogs
+This package offers a nice modal display for change logs.

 ## Usage